Einstein-type metrics and generalized Ricci solitons on weak $f$-K-contact manifolds: -Ricci solitons on compact weak -K-contact manifolds

 For~weak $f$-K-manifolds and $V=\bar\xi$, the notion of $\eta$-Ricci soliton reduces to $\eta$-Einstein structure.
 For this reason, in this section we study an $\eta$-Ricci soliton on a weak $f$-{\rm K}-contact manifold.
-We recall the generalized Pohozaev-Schoen identity due to Gover-Orsted \cite{G-O-2013}.